Case 1 Open Path

 Total 3 541 pd 3.36 years

 Key observation: With 1 developer per stage — 15.07 years.
-With the right team configuration — 3.36 years.
+With the required engineering resource allocation — 3.36 years.
 A 4.5× difference achieved not by magic, but by concentrating 10 developers on WP (Release Candidate), where 55% of total labor is concentrated (1 968 pd out of 3 541 pd).

 The full cycle (Choice #1) is selected to preserve all four control horizons.
-Each horizon delivers a real artifact — Prototype, MVP, Release Candidate, Production Release — that the investor can evaluate independently.
+Each horizon delivers a real artifact — Prototype, MVP, Release Candidate, Production Release — that the project sponsor can evaluate independently.

 Open Path

-The project passes the market window at the correct team configuration.
-The key investment decision here is not "to fund or not" — but "to fund the necessary team size."
+The delivery path is open at the required engineering resource allocation per stage.
+The key engineering planning conclusion here is not "to proceed or not" — but "to allocate the necessary engineering capacity."

-Financing can be structured by horizons: H1 (Prototype) as the first checkpoint, H2 (MVP) as the technical validation gate, H3 (Release Candidate) before the final tranche.
+Delivery can be structured by engineering horizons: H1 (Prototype) as the first checkpoint, H2 (MVP) as the technical validation gate, H3 (Release Candidate) before the final delivery phase.
 Each horizon delivers a verifiable artifact — not a report.